Bikram: Yogi, Guru, Predator

 Her positions at the newspaper included being a film reviewer for twelve years as well as the Life section copy desk chief.
 Now unchained from the grind of daily journalism, she is ready to view the world of movies with fresh eyes.

-The winners of the 89th Academy Awards.
+A recap of the 90th Academy Awards.

-The RogerEbert.com staff's Oscar pick for Best Actress.
+The RogerEbert.com pick for Best Adapted Screenplay.

 A trifecta of senior citizens could make Oscar history on Sunday night.

 Greta Gerwig is the fifth woman to be nominated for the Oscar for Best Director.